-- ➤ Equal Distribution of Work.
-In the centralized office, whole of the work is done in the Central place.
+- a) Equal Distribution of Work: In the centralized office, whole of the work is done in the Central place.
 The supervisor distributes the work equally amongst the members of the staff.
 The moment any employee gets free, he is assigned more work.
-Thus there is an equal distribution of work - Elimination of Duplication of work.
-Under centralization, the work can be done by the common set of staff and equipment.
-Thus there will be no duplication of work and equipment. - Economy.
-Double set of typists, machines, etc., will not be necessary. which means less expenditure of the office? - ➤ Better Supervision.
-When all the members of the staff will be at place, they can be supervised by one person as against many Supervisors under decentralization.
-Therefore, there can be better supervision and coordination. - ➤ Specialization.
-Under centralization, each worker will be required to perform a particular type of work over and over again and thus becomes a specialist in his work.
+Thus there is an equal distribution of work - b) Elimination of Duplication of Work: Under centralization, the work can be done by the common set of staff and equipment.
+Thus there will be no duplication of work and equipment. - c) Economy- Double set of typists, machines, etc., will not be necessary which means less expenditure of the office. - d) Better Supervision: When all the members of the staff will be at one place, they can be supervised by one person as against many Supervisors under decentralized set up.
+Therefore, there can be better supervision and coordination. - e) Specialization: Under centralization, each worker will be required to perform a particular type of work over and over again and thus becomes a specialist in his work.
 The result will be better, quicker and efficient performance.
+It will

-It will mean higher production at a lower unit cost.
-As a matter of fact, specialization has become a necessity now-a-days. - Standardization: All the workers will be under the supervision of one person who will evolve a particular method of work in the department.
+- mean higher production at a lower cost.
+As a matter of fact, specialization has become a necessity now-a-days. - f) Standardization: All the workers will be under the supervision of one person who will evolve a particular method of working in the department.
 Same type of machines and methods will be in use.
 Thus, every member of the staff knows the procedure of the machines and methods of work in use.
 Hence there is a standardization of business methods and equipment.
-Thus no difficulty will be felt if any member of the staff is absent as another clerk can be deputed in his place because everyone in the office knows the procedure and system. - ➤ Handling of Peak Loads.
-Generally it is seen that in the evenings there is more work when the mail has to be sent.
+Thus no difficulty will be felt if any member of the staff is absent as another clerk can be deputed in his place because everyone in the office knows the procedure and system. - g) Handling of Peak Loads: Generally it is seen that in the evening there is more work when the mail has to be sent.
 If there is centralization, the work at the peak hours can be easily performed by the central office where there are many clerks who will handle the work without any difficulty.
-There will be no necessity of overtime work. - ➤ Greater Flexibility in the use of the staff.
-If the supervisor finds that some additional work has to be completed in a particular period he may transfer any worker to help others.
+There will be no necessity of overtime work. - h) Greater Flexibility in the Use of the Staff: If the supervisor finds that some additional work has to be completed in a particular period he may transfer any worker to help others.
 Thus every clerk knows the different types of work to be performed in different sections of the office.
 Similarly if a particular clerk is on leave another clerk may be deputed to perform his work.
 Thus there is a greater flexibility in the use of staff.